Saturday, December 28, 2024

 LGBTQ+ rights in Thailand

 Thailand’s LGBTQ rights are considered to be some of the most comprehensive and progressive in Asia, and Thai society has long accommodated a variety of gender expressions and sexual identities.
-There are an estimated 314,808 trans people living in Thailand, with kathoey as the established term referring to transwomen.
+An estimated 314,808 trans people are living in Thailand, with kathoey as the established term referring to transwomen.
 There is also a wide spectrum of identities and roles for queer men and women.
+And in 2025, LGBTQ couples can walk down the aisle!

 Sustainable travel in Thailand